"

 The sequence in Figure 1 begins in the early 1860s, a period when a ‘White Australia’ policy was becoming established.
 Until the late 1940s, periods of substantial net immigration were episodic and intermittent.
 These immigrants came almost entirely from the British Isles, including Ireland, and can be described in ethnic terms as Anglo-Celtic.
 They and their descendants overwhelmed the Indigenous population and established the basic political institutions and processes which Australia still features.

-There were some exceptions to the Anglo-Celtic predominance (such as German and Italian immigrants) but the most notable perceived challenge was the arrival of a significant number of Chinese during the gold rushes of the 1850s.
+There were some exceptions to the Anglo-Celtic predominance (such as German and Italian immigrants), but the most notable perceived challenge was the arrival of a significant number of Chinese during the goldrushes of the 1850s.
 It was this challenge which led the Australian colonies, and from 1901 the new Australian government, to formalise the so-called White Australia policy.
 The policy precluded immigrants from Asia and later proscribed the continued use of indentured Pacific Islander labour.
 Various motivations explain why the White Australia policy was adopted; these include the protection of wages and working conditions from the potential impact of low-wage competition as well as a racist or ethnocentric distaste for population diversity.[2]
-The USA and Canada, likewise emerging in this period as prominent immigration-based ‘new world’ nations, adopted similar policies.
+The United States, Canada and New Zealand, likewise emerging as prominent immigration-based ‘new world’ nations, adopted similar policies.

 Significant change began in the late 1940s.
 The Chifley Labor government, followed by supportive Coalition governments thereafter, embarked on a mass immigration program that transformed Australia.
 The change instigated in the late 1940s is clearly visible in Figure 1 as an immigration surge that continues today.
-Britain was no longer the exclusive source; the new immigrants also came from a wide range of European countries, beginning with postwar refugees from eastern Europe, followed by substantial numbers from northern and later southern Europe (most notably, Italy and Greece).
-From the mid-1960s, the admission of small numbers from Asia signalled a quiet abandonment of the White Australia policy.[3]
+Britain was no longer the exclusive source; the new immigrants also came from a wide range of European countries, beginning with post-War refugees from Eastern Europe, followed by substantial numbers from Northern Europe and later Southern Europe (most notably, Italy and Greece).
+From the mid 1960s, the admission of small numbers from Asia signalled a quiet abandonment of the White Australia.[3]

 In 1973, the Whitlam Labor government formally discontinued the White Australia policy.[4]
 It also instituted a new domestic policy of multiculturalism which, overturning a rhetoric of assimilation which had accompanied the post-1940s ethnic diversification, celebrated Australia’s growing cultural diversity.

 Figure 2 charts how categorical preferencing within the immigration program has played out over recent decades.
 It reveals that immigrants admitted on the basis of a family connection predominated during Labor’s lengthy period in office under the prime ministerships of Hawke (March 1983 to December 1991) and Keating (from then until March 1996).
 The Howard Coalition government, in office from March 1996, at first lifted the proportion admitted on the basis of occupational skills to about equal prominence as those with family connections.
 Then a decisive relative shift took place, preferencing applicants in the occupational-skills category.
-That decisive relative shift, consistent with a neoliberal policy emphasis on promoting economic growth and investment, has been maintained ever since.
-It survived the replacement of the Howard Coalition government by the Rudd–Gillard–Rudd Labor governments (December 2007 to September 2013) and has been maintained since then by the Abbott–Turnbull–Morrison Coalition governments.
+That decisive relative shift, consistent with a neoliberal policy emphasis on promoting economic growth and investment, has been maintained ever since (aside from the exceptional pandemic-affected year of 2020–21).
+It survived the replacement of the Howard Coalition government by, successively from late 2007, the Rudd–Gillard–Rudd Labor governments, the Abbott–Turnbull–Morrison Coalition governments, and (since May 2022) the Albanese Labor government.

 In the late 1970s, Australia’s acceptance of Indo-Chinese ‘boat people’ had signalled a decisive end to the old White Australia policy.[12]
 Over time, however, political tolerance for the management of undocumented asylum seekers arriving by sea waned, especially as it began to be associated with organised ‘people smuggling’ networks.

 The Keating Labor government in 1992 initiated the mandatory detention of asylum seekers after facing a resumption of maritime arrivals largely driven by events in Cambodia.
 A new flow of arrivals (sourced mainly from Afghanistan, Iran and Iraq) began in the 1999–2000 period under the Howard Coalition government.
-Campaigning for re-election in 2001, Prime Minister Howard capitalised on his government’s refusal to accept a vessel, the Tampa, which had been diverted to Australia by asylum seekers.
-These asylum seekers were sent into detention, notably in Nauru and Papua New Guinea, instituting an offshore processing regime which has continued thereafter.
-The draconian approach did produce a virtual cessation of the maritime asylum-seeker arrivals.
+Campaigning for re-election in 2001, Prime Minister Howard capitalised on his government’s refusal to accept a vessel, the Tampa, which had been diverted to Australia by asylum-seekers.
+These asylum-seekers were sent into detention, notably in Nauru and Papua New Guinea, instituting an offshore processing regime which has continued, with some fluctuations, thereafter.

 Temporary immigration

-• International students have become a prominent feature of the Australian education systems, most notably in the tertiary education sector.
-Some international students have post-study entitlements to remain temporarily in Australia for further work experience.
+• International students have become a prominent feature of the Australian education systems, most notably in the university and vocational education sectors.

 • Temporary skilled immigrants are admitted to work in what are supposed to be specific occupations or positions where employers find it difficult to recruit locals.